 In the third step of the analysis, the trier of fact must determine if the Claimant's impairment (or combination of impairments) is listed in Appendix 1 of Subpart P of 20 CFR, Part 404.
 This Administrative Law Judge finds that the Claimant's medical record does not support a finding that the Claimant's impairment(s) is a "listed impairment" or equal to a listed impairment.
-See Appendix 1 of Subpart P of 20 CFR Part 404, Part A. Listings 14.02, 3.03 and 12.04 were considered.
+See Appendix 1 of Subpart P of 20 CFR Part 404, Part A. Listings 9.00 and 12.04 were considered.

-The person claiming a physical, or mental, disability has the burden to establish it through the use of competent medical evidence from qualified medical sources such as clinical/laboratory findings, diagnosis/prescribed treatment, prognosis for a recovery and/or medical assessment of ability to do work-related activities, or ability to reason and to make appropriate mental adjustments, if a mental disability is being alleged.
+The person claiming a physical, or mental, disability has the burden to establish it through the use of competent medical evidence from qualified medical sources such as clinical/laboratory findings, diagnosis/prescribed treatment, prognosis for a recovery and/or medical assessment of ability to do work-related activities or ability to reason and to make appropriate mental adjustments, if a mental disability is being alleged.
 20 CRF 416.913.
-A conclusory statement by a physician, or mental health professional, that an individual is disabled, or blind, is not sufficient without supporting medical evidence to establish disability.
+A conclusory statement by a physician, or mental health professional, that an individual is disabled, or blind, is not sufficient without supporting medical evidence, to establish disability.
 20 CFR 416.927.

 The fourth step of the analysis to be considered is whether the Claimant has the ability to perform work previously performed by the Claimant within the past 15 years.
 The trier of fact must determine whether the impairment(s) presented prevent the Claimant from doing past relevant work.
-In the present case, the Claimant's past employment was as a restaurant server and care provider.
-Working as a restaurant server and care provider, as described by Claimant at hearing, would be considered light work.
-The Claimant's impairments would not prevent her from doing past relevant work.
-Claimant's testimony regarding her physical limitations was not supported by substantial medical evidence.
-Claimant failed to present substantial medical evidence that she has an ongoing psychological impairment that is significantly limiting.
+In the present case, the Claimant's past and current employment is as a dishwasher.
+Working as a dishwasher, as described by Claimant at hearing, would be considered light work.
+The Claimant's impairments would not prevent Claimant from doing past relevant work.
+Claimant's testimony at hearing established that he has the physical capabilities to perform light work.
+Claimant failed to present substantial medical evidence that Claimant has an ongoing psychological impairment that is significantly limiting.
+Claimant's most recent GAF score of 60 shows his current psychological impairments are moderate and do not interfere with his performance of his current part time job.
+Claimant could not adequately explain why he would be unable to perform his current job full time.